Best Hiking Socks for Backpacking and Thru-Hiking 2026: Tested Over Thousands of Miles

 Other Quality Hiking Socks

 All of the socks mentioned in this review are unisex and can be used by either men or women.
-A lot of the sock companies mentioned in the reviews above make socks women’s socks.
+A lot of the sock companies mentioned in the reviews above make women’s specific socks.
 But overall there is little difference to the unisex socks.
 Some offer a wider choice of colors and some may go down to smaller sizing.

-Women’s Socks are not much different than men’s socks.
+Women’s Hiking Socks are not much different than men’s socks.
 If you choose to buy a pair of socks then all of the companies that sell them have a size chart that matches either US Sizing, UK Sizing, or EU sizing.
 You can be sure to find a sock that fits your feet.

 Crew Height Socks are best for most people